tanmayagrwl/ppt2pdf/readme.md

-# CLI PPT2PDF Converter For macOS
+# CLI PPT to PDF Converter For macOS

 This is a JXA script for macOS that converts PowerPoint presentations (.ppt/.pptx files) to PDF format using KeyNote.